stanoddly/GameKit/docs/technical/content.md

 ## `TContent` is constrained to a class (`where TContent: class`)

-The constrain is there to have a decent way to inject `ContentLoader` instances into a `ContentManager`.
+The constraint is there to have a decent way to inject `ContentLoader` instances into a `ContentManager`.
 Usually, `TContent` is simply impractical to be handled as a value anyway.
 But let's go into technical details.

 The `IContentLoader<out TContent>` is [a contravariant](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/covariance-contravariance/creating-variant-generic-interfaces), so it could be implicitly casted to `IContentLoader<object>`.
 Therefore ContentManager can accept `IEnumerable<IContentLoader<object>>`, something that is understood by dependency injection containers.
 The type is recognized by `IContentLoader<TContent>.SupportedType` property and loaded by `ContentManager`.